Indemos/Canvas/README.md

 # Pan and Zoom

-The chart is completely data-centric, thus in order to scale the chart you need to change the data source.
+The chart is data-centric, thus in order to scale the chart you need to change the data source.
 By default, the chart displays last 100 data points, as defined in `IndexCount` property.

 ```C#